• Home

 The Etruscans

 At the same time that various cultures were developing on Sardinia, ending with the Nuragic culture, other cultural developments were occurring on the Italian Peninsula, just across the water to the east.
 Among these cultures was the Villanova culture, which was very much like the Nuragic culture with respect to interest in looking for omens of every kind, including those based on movements of the stars.
-Then, just about the time that the Carthaginians took over part of Sardinia, the Etruscan culture developed out of the Villanova culture.
+This similarity between the Villanova culture and the Nuragic culture probably points to cross-cultivation between the two cultures and/or a migration of people from one to the other.

 The Etruscan civilization did not have a unitary government, but consisted of a number of city states, and one of those city states, perhaps attracted by salt mines near the mouth of the Tiber River, made the mistake of subjugating Romans to their rule and teaching them the arts of war and shipbuilding.
 Subsequently, the Romans shook off their Etruscan king and set to work at conquering Etruscan city states that were so busy fighting each other that they neglected to deal with the upstart Romans.
 The Romans conquered and sacked Etruscan city states until all of Etruria came to accept the superiority of Rome.